Black Narcissus-1947

 A British film made in 1947 that is way ahead of its time, Black Narcissus is a brilliant foray into the mysterious entity of nuns and the bitterness, both from humanity and from the elements, a group of nuns must face as they attempt to establish a new school atop the hills of the Himalayas.

-The look of the film is as fantastic as the story itself, with incredible cinematography, and a foreboding eerie quality.
+The film’s look is as fantastic as its story, with incredible cinematography and a foreboding, eerie quality.

 Black Narcissus is one of the great treasures of classic cinema.